rossetti/RossettiArenaBook/docs/04-Chapter4.md

     1        30%       Uniform(0.3,0.8)
     2        15%       Uniform(0.8,1.1)
     3        55%       Uniform(1.0, 1.4)

+Use stream 2 for the ordering distribution, stream 3 for the paying distribution, streams 4, 5 and 6, for the type 1, 2, and 3 cooking distributions, respectively.
+Use stream 7 for the distribution across the order types.

 Model the system for 8 hours of operation with 30 replications.
 Make a table like the following to summarize your answers for your